Using Native Ads: Digital Marketing Media Buying Technique

 Engage Your Readers

 High-quality, useful content which engages and interests the reader will garner more views and provide a positive image for your brand.
 The content should have subtle rather than blatant links to your brand and its products.
-This article in The Atlantic, sponsored by Finlanda Vodka demonstrates how visually stunning content can promote positive brand awareness without mentioning the product name in the body of the article.
+This article in The Atlantic, sponsored by Finlandia Vodka demonstrates how visually stunning content can promote positive brand awareness without mentioning the product name in the body of the article.

 Call To Action

-The New York Times and Buzzfeed cater for very different demographics.
+The New York Times and Buzzfeed cater to very different demographics.
 If you wish to appeal to Millennials, for example, you would choose the latter.
 Your subject matter should appeal to the publication’s target market and provide an authentic user experience for the reader.